Within six months of starting my handyman business, I was stung by the contractor’s board and ticketed for contracting without a license.

 You might find some vague laws during your research.
 This “gray area” is tough to mitigate because it’s interpretation is subjective.
 That’s why when you talk to a lawyer, they are only giving their legal opinion.
 Nobody knows for sure until it goes to court.

 So, if you want to be ultra clear, I would recommend contacting the contractor’s board and asking to speak with an actual investigator.
+The investigators are the guys out there handing out fines.
 Ask them to clear up any specific questions you might have to see how they interpret the laws.
 After all, they are the ones enforcing them.

 #3 – Contact other handyman businesses